simonw/files-to-prompt/README.md

   files-to-prompt path/to/directory --ignore-gitignore
   ```

 - `--ignore <pattern>`: Specify one or more patterns to ignore.
 Can be used multiple times.
-Patterns may match file names and directory names, unless you also specify `--include-directories`.
+Patterns may match file names and directory names, unless you also specify `--ignore-files-only`.
   ```bash
   files-to-prompt path/to/directory --ignore "*.log" --ignore "temp*"
   ```